India–Pakistan cricket rivalry: Cricket diplomacy between India and Pakistan

-The Prime Minister of India, Manmohan Singh and the Prime Minister of Pakistan, Yousuf Raza Gilani interacting with the Pakistani Cricket Team ahead of the India vs Pakistan semi-final of the 2011 Cricket World Cup.

-The Prime Minister of India, Manmohan Singh and the Prime Minister of Pakistan, Yousuf Raza Gilani interacting with the Indian Cricket Team ahead of the India vs Pakistan semi-final of the 2011 Cricket World Cup.
+The Prime Minister of India, Manmohan Singh and the Prime Minister of Pakistan, Yousuf Raza Gilani interacting with the Indian Cricket Team and Pakistani Cricket Team ahead of the India vs Pakistan semi-final in the 2011 Cricket World Cup.

 Following the Soviet invasion of Afghanistan, and Soviet pressure on India to deflect the tension they faced, in February 1987 Pakistan's president at the time, General Zia ul-Haq, attended a test match between India and Pakistan in Jaipur – a visit that apparently helped cool a flare-up in tensions since it led to a meeting with the Prime Minister of India Rajiv Gandhi.
 Furthermore, in 2004 after a break of fifteen years, India toured Pakistan in the wake of diplomatic initiatives to bury half a century of mutual hostility.
-Both sides relaxed their tough visa regulations for each other, allowing thousands of fans to travel across the border.
+Both teams relaxed their tough visa regulations for each other, allowing thousands of fans to travel across the border.

 In an attempt to replicate the cricket diplomacy of the past General Pervez Musharraf came to India in 2005 ostensibly for a cricket match.
-The trip, however, quickly took on the air of a summit as the sides were urged "to seize a historic chance to end their dispute over Kashmir."
+The trip, however, quickly took on the air of a summit as the teams were urged "to seize a historic chance to end their dispute over Kashmir."
 Often this rivalry has been tinged with a religious-political bent to it.
 In 1991, the workers of the Indian political party Shiv Sena dug up the cricket pitch at the Wankhede Stadium in Mumbai on the eve of an India-Pakistan Test match which was to be held there, forcing the entire series between the two nations to be cancelled.
 The Shiv Sena once again used this unique means of protest at the Feroz Shah Kotla in New Delhi in 2000 to protest against the Pakistan cricket team's proposed visit.
 Following the Kargil conflict, and at various other times, there have also been calls to suspend cricketing ties between the two countries.

-During the 2011 Cricket World Cup, the semi-final is believed to have eased the relationship between India and Pakistan after the polarising 2008 Mumbai attacks.
-Prime Minister of India Manmohan Singh used this opportunity and greeted his Pakistani counterpart Yousuf Raza Gilani to watch the match with him at Mohali.
-Gilani subsequently accepted the offer and agreed to watch the match with Singh.
+During the 2011 Cricket World Cup, the semi-final match between India and Pakistan seemed to ease the tensions between the two countries, after the polarising 2008 Mumbai attacks.
+Prime Minister of India Manmohan Singh had used the opportunity to ask his Pakistani counterpart Yousuf Raza Gilani to watch the match with him in Mohali, India.
+Gilani had subsequently accepted the offer and agreed to travel to India to watch the match with Singh.

+In popular culture

+The cricket rivalry between India and Pakistan has been portrayed in the Netflix series The Greatest Rivalry: India vs Pakistan.
+The series features interviews with Virender Sehwag, Sourav Ganguly, Sunil Gavaskar, Shoaib Akhtar, Waqar Younis, and Javed Miandad, among others.
+It focuses on Pakistan's tour of India in 1999, India's tour of Pakistan in 2004, and the first season of Indian Premier League.